Staff - ACG Senior College

 Faculty of Science

-Marilyn Miller - Chemistry
+Marilyn Miller - Head of Science Faculty

 On completion of a BSc in Chemistry at Auckland University in 1970, Marilyn took a position as Graduate Technologist at Auckland Hospital Nuclear Medicine Department and was responsible for preparing the solutions used in radioactive scanning for diagnostic purposes and for research and development of new compounds.
 Heeding the call to enter the teaching profession, she enrolled for the Post Graduate Diploma course in Teaching at Auckland College of Education in 1973 and joined the staff of Auckland Girls' Grammar School in 1974.
 There she taught Senior Chemistry, Mathematics, Physics and General Science for four years.
 During this time she completed a Post Graduate Diploma in Food Technology at the Auckland Technical Institute.
 In 1978 she became a teacher at Middlemore Hospital School, teaching a wide range of subjects to students whose health prevented them from attending regular schools.
 An interest in ICT lead to a brief career as Account Manager at Apple Education Centre and eventually in 1977, a position at Senior College, initially as Technology, Science and Mathematics Teacher as well as ICT trainer and trouble-shooter.
 She has taught CIE Chemistry since it was introduced to Senior College in 2002.
 Marilyn is the proud mother of two adult sons and enjoys spending time at home in her garden or relaxing with a good book.
 Her hobbies include singing, and earning a gold medal at the National Sweet Adelines Convention in 2009 was the culmination of a great deal of hard work, application and enthusiasm, attitudes which she delights in seeing in the students she teaches.